Crisnat-Learning/privacy-policies/TaazaKhabar/PrivacyPolicy.md

 **Contact Us**

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at crisnatdevelopers@gmail.com.
+The application is developed by [Krishna Kant Tripathi](https://www.linkedin.com/in/tripathikrishna/) and [Ratnanjali Satsangi](https://www.linkedin.com/in/ratnanjali/)